 Planning the investigation and testing the nappies out...

 Year 5 have been hard at work completing their Design Technology project on bread!
 They have been bread tasting, identifying where in the world different types of bread come from and designing their own bread!

-Now they are ready to bake their bread- choosing their own combinations of tasty, extra ingredients for that little bit of extra creativity!
+Now we are ready to bake their bread- we linked this to what we had learned about irreversible changes of materials from our Science learning.
+We selected, measured, mixed and baked our own combinations of tasty, extra ingredients for that little bit of extra creativity!